grant-humphries/grant-humphries.github.io/_drafts/python-comtypes-arcobjects.md

 Dim fdsGDS As IGeoDataset = CType(gdbFWS.OpenFeatureDataset(featDataset), IGeoDataset)
 ```

-In order to more easily mimic VB [this post](http://gis.stackexchange.com/questions/129456/guidelines-for-using-arcobjects-from-python) recommends create the following functions.
+In order to more easily mimic VB in python [this post](http://gis.stackexchange.com/questions/129456/guidelines-for-using-arcobjects-from-python) recommends creating the following functions.
 These are just simple wrappers on comtypes functions, but they emulate VB.NET functionality more closely and are less verbose which, given how often they need to be called, is meaningful:

 ```python
 from comtypes.client import CreateObject